rykener/rykener.net/all_collections/_posts/2020-04-14-wittgenstein.md

 >
 > Philosophical Investigations, Wittgenstein, 1953, p.
 6

 Wittgenstein saw language merely as a tool used to accomplish everyday goals and activities, which essentially determine a word’s meaning.
-He called these activities language-games, because the rules of language were like the rules of a game, and saying something was like making a move in a game.
+He called these activities **language-games**, because the rules of language were like the rules of a game, and saying something was like making a move in a game.

 > “Here the term “language-game” is meant to bring into prominence the fact that the speaking of language is part of an activity, or of a form of life.”
 >